Get in Touch

 To Sum Up

-A Laminar airflow cabinet is an extremely useful lab furniture and instrument when you need to do some work so very sensitive that even outside air can damage it.
+A Laminar airflow cabinet is an extremely useful lab furniture and instrument when you need to do some work so sensitive that even outside air can damage it.
 It provides a sterile, clean atmosphere inside the cabinet where you can work with sensitive materials like tissue culture or electronic wafers.

 Comparatively cheap and portable, laminar air flow cabinets are light in weight and movable, and are eco-friendly as well.
 But do make sure you follow the operating manual to the letter, and wear proper protective lab clothing while operating the hood.
 When buying one, choose the vertical or horizontal type carefully depending upon the nature of your work.